apache/apisix/doc/https.md

 * `key`: PEM-encoded private key of the SSL key pair.
 * `snis`: Hostname(s) to associate with this certificate as SNIs.
 To set this attribute this certificate must have a valid private key associated with it.

-We will use the python script below to simplify the example:
+We will use the Python script below to simplify the example:

 ```python
 #!/usr/bin/env python